Giorojas11/AWS-Projects/Networking-Terraform/README.md

 - Public IP assignment: Enabled

 Key points:
-- The Internet Gateway required for inbound and outbound internet access.
+- The Internet Gateway enables inbound and outbound internet access.
 - The route table sends 0.0.0.0/0 traffic to the IGW.